Student Spotlights

 Major:

-Alongside LCEP (soon to be renamed LMAS), I am also majoring in Political Science.
+Alongside LLAS), I am also majoring in Political Science.

 Favorite UNT class: